-Representatives of the ruling Liberal Democratic Party of Japan urge G7 members to respond to plans to launch the digital renminbi by China through cooperation in the research of crypto assets.
+Representatives of the ruling Liberal Democratic Party of Japan call on G7 members to respond to the plansto launch the digital renminbi by China through cooperation in the research of crypto assets.

-Senior politicians from the rulingThe Liberal Democratic Party told Reuters that Japan should share information and technical research on digital currencies with the US and other G7 members.
-According to party representatives, this must be done in order to respond to the Chinese digital renminbi initiative.
-In their opinion, the state cryptocurrency of China is a serious problem for world domination of the dollar.
+High-ranking politicians from the rulingThe Liberal Democrats told Reuters that Japan should share information and technical research on digital currencies with the US and other G7 members.
+According to party representatives, this must be done to respond to the Chinese digital yuan initiative.
+In their opinion, the state cryptocurrency of China — a serious challenge to the global dominance of the dollar.

-“We live in a stable world where calculationsare made in dollars.
-How do we react if such a foundation collapses and the Chinese initiative provokes a struggle for monetary dominance? ”Said Akira Amari, party chairman.
+“We live in a stable world where calculationsare produced in dollars.
+How should we react if such a foundation is crumbling, and China’s initiative provokes a struggle for currency dominance?”, — said party chairman Akira Amari.

 As chairman of the G7 this year, the US mustinclude digital currency on the agenda of the next meeting of the group, he added.
 Politicians have confirmed that a formal proposal calling for increased collaboration between G7 members in the field of digital currencies will be presented to the Japanese government next week.
 G7 members are expected to meet in Maryland this June.